Nixie Tube Clocks, the Old-Fashioned Way

 I bought this clock at a flea market several years ago.
 It was sold as a kit by a company called B&F Enterprises, based in Massachusetts, around 1972.
 They offered deals on Nixie tubes, Numitrons, semiconductors, and other electronic components.
 At some point, they started selling these digital clock kits for a reasonable price (relatively speaking, anyway; they weren't exactly cheap!).
 Here is a photo of it in action:

 As you can see, it makes no attempt to show off the method used to produce the digits, only that it is (as the front panel boasts) a "DIGITAL CLOCK".
 The case is thin metal, and the circuitry is completely enclosed.
 The Nixie tubes themselves are purposely obscured behind a tinted plastic window.
-Most interestingly, it offers adjustment buttons for hours, minutes, and seconds, along with a SET/RUN switch (which also holds the seconds count), all on the front panel.
+Most interestingly, it offers adjustment buttons for hours, minutes and seconds, along with a momentary SET/RUN switch (which also holds the seconds count), all on the front panel.

 Inside, we have a double-sided PC board, with the component side facing downwards, and the Nixie tubes soldered to what would normally be the bottom of the board.
 The tubes themselves are Amperex "ZM1000R" types, which have a reddish-orange coating on the outside.
 The colons in between the digit sets are long neon lamps with bands over portions of it.